mjones3/architect-transcript-insights/README.md

 # Architect Transcript Insights Tool

 A powerful real-time meeting transcription and insights tool designed for AWS Solutions Architects.
-This tool uses AWS Transcribe for live transcription with speaker identification, AWS Bedrock for AI-powered summaries and architecture insights, and provides an intuitive interface for querying project knowledge.
+This tool uses AWS Transcribe for live transcription with speaker identification, **Anthropic Claude API directly** for AI-powered summaries and architecture insights, and provides an intuitive interface for querying your **Claude Projects** knowledge base.
+Full transcripts are automatically uploaded to your Claude Projects for comprehensive knowledge management.

 ## 🏗️ System Architecture